StevenWInfo/faustdoc/src/manual/syntax.md

 v(t) = max(0, v(t-1) + (n(t-1)<a(t))/a(t) - (n(t-1)>=a(t))/r(t)) * (g(t)<=g(t-1))
 $$

-In order to factor some expressions common to several recursive definitions, we can use the clause `where` followed by one or more definitions.
+To factor some expressions common to several recursive definitions, we can use the clause `where` followed by one or more definitions.
 These definitions will only be visible to the recursive equations of the `letrec`, but not to the outside world, unlike the recursive definitions themselves.

 For instance in the previous example we can factorize `(g<=g)` leading to the following expression: